Samuel-C-02/SpringWeb/README.md

 - **Logback-SLF4J:** Customizing logging configurations through XML for improved readability and preparation for logging to file if necessary.
 - **Swagger UI:** Providing a graphical interface for exploring and testing the API endpoints.
 - **Spring Starter Test (JUnit, Mockito):** Creation of Unit tests (TODO).
+- **Spring Security and JWT management:** authentication and authorization using JWT tokens.
+Also role based access to Controllers
+- **Jenkins and Github action:** To run build and tests before merging the PRs
 ## Planned future enhancements:
-- **Spring Security and JWT management:** Implementing authentication and authorization using JWT tokens.
 - **Utilization of JPA Specification for grid management:** Dynamically defining complex search queries.
 - **Spring Actuator, Spring Batch, Spring AOP:** Exploring potential integrations for improved application functionality.
 - **Docker:** Introducing Docker to simplify deployment using images running on containers with Docker Compose.